Battle of the Dnieper: German planning

-The order to construct the Dnieper defence complex, known as "Ostwall" or "Eastern Wall", was issued on 11 August 1943 and began to be immediately executed.
+The order to construct the Dnieper defence complex, known as "Ostwall" or "Eastern Wall", was issued on 11 August 1943 and immediately began to be executed.

 Fortifications were erected along the length of the Dnieper.
 However, there was no hope of completing such an extensive defensive line in the short time available.
 Therefore, the completion of the "Eastern Wall" was not uniform in its density and depth of fortifications.
 Instead, they were concentrated in areas where a Soviet assault-crossing were most likely to be attempted, such as near Kremenchuk, Zaporizhia and Nikopol.

 Additionally, on 7 September 1943, the SS forces and the Wehrmacht received orders to implement a scorched earth policy, by stripping the areas they had to abandon of anything that could be used by the Soviet war effort.